deepti-14/Hotel-Recommendation-System/README.md

 Install hotelrecommendations/Approach_UI/requirments.txt using below command pip install -r hotelrecommendations/Approach2_UI/requirements.txt
 Modify the path to read the csv file in hotelrecommendations/Approach_UI/app.py for example df = pd.read_csv(path where you have stored the csv file)
-To run the app type command python app.py To view the webpage go to http://127.0.0.0:5000